NikKowPHP/social-brain/chapters/chapter-1.md

 ---

 With this tool for self-regulation, Maria had survived the immediate crisis.
 But survival was not enough.
+The calm it provided only made her failure feel clearer, colder.
 The incident with Mark had exposed a deep flaw in her approach, a bug in her own operating system.
-This is where the real work of a conductor begins: not just managing crises, but understanding the system to prevent them.
-You are now equipped to stay calm as you join her on the next step of that investigation: understanding the internal orchestra.
+Her expertise in logic and structure—her greatest professional strength—had become her biggest liability in human interaction.
+She treated people like logical systems, and it was breaking her team.

+*What am I missing?* she wrote in a fresh page of her notebook. *There are rules to this system, but I don't know what they are.*

+This was the conductor's blind spot.
+Before you can fix a system, you must understand its components.
+Her investigation had to begin with diagnostics.

 ---